Kyek/misc_utils/README.md

-# python_utils
+# pisc_utils
-simple functions that I use
+Simple functions I use in my python projects